If you have leftover ham sitting in the fridge, this is one of the easiest ways to use it.

 Instructions

-- Lightly sear the ham: Heat a little oil in a wok or wide pan over medium high heat.
+- Lightly sear the ham: Heat a little oil in a wok over medium high heat.
 Add the ham and cook briefly until lightly browned.
-Remove and set aside.
+Set aside.

-- Mix the sauce: In a bowl or measuring cup, combine 3 cups of water, soy sauce, oyster sauce, and chicken base.
+- Mix the sauce: In a bowl, combine 3 cups of water, soy sauce, oyster sauce, and chicken base.
 Stir and set aside.
 Keep extra hot water nearby.

 - Sauté the aromatics: In the same pan, sauté garlic and onion until softened and fragrant.